-The season of outdoor dining, backyard barbecues, family picnics, and weekend camping trips is finally here.
+It's the season of outdoor dining, backyard barbecues and weekend camping trips.
 But it's also the season that brings with it a greater risk of food poisoning.

 The risk of food poisoning rises in the summer because bacteria that cause illness, such as Salmonella and E. coli, thrive in hot, humid weather.
 These invisible microbes grow and multiply rapidly in what's called the danger zone, a temperature range of 4°C to 60° C (40° - 140° F).